Fix for Google Play System Update Failing on Android 16

 How can I resolve the “Failed to update” Play System error on my Pixel device?

-Will I lose data if I reset?
+Will I lose data if I reset my phone to fix this?

 Will other brands be affected?